+An emphasis on quality first teaching as well as the use of technology ensures lessons are designed to meet the needs of all learners.
 From Year 1, your daughter will be provided with her own school iPad and she will begin to develop her digital literacy skills.
 Our girls see the iPad as another tool, like their pencil case or books and they use open ended apps across a range of subjects to share their learning, developing impressive competence in their use of technology.

 “Huge thanks for everything you and your staff have done for the students this year.
 My daughter joined the Prep School for the last half term of the academic year and she says Norwich High School for Girls already feels like home.
 I can’t thank you enough.”